yratof/eve/_posts/2017-01-26-in-content.md

 ## But... the technical aspects

-Tracking things is not hard work, google maps does a fine job of being able to provide captchas with street names well enough, along with blaring out the faces of every man, woman, child and dog ( Find a dog on google maps, you'll see what I mean).
+Tracking things is not hard work, google maps does a fine job of being able to provide captchas with street names well enough, along with blurring out the faces of every man, woman, child and dog ( Find a dog on google maps, you'll see what I mean).
+Youtube managed to process a video when it uploads very quickly, especially when you need to edit it on the site and add effects and audio.
+If they acquire a company that creates tracking software, there's no reason they can't apply it on the fly.

-So you upload your video to youtube, enable in-content monetisation, it analyses your video for available advertising space then replaces what it can.
+So this is how it would work: You upload your video to youtube, enable in-content monetisation.
+Youtube then analyses your video for available advertising space, lets you know if it's available then replaces what it can with whatever it can.

-Combine this with the deep learning computers that can match paintings to pictures to imitate the style and you've got yourself the ability to autonomously match an advertisement to the location the video, the grading etc.
+Combine this with the deep learning computers that can match paintings to pictures to imitate the style and you've got yourself the ability to autonomously match an advertisement to the location the video, the grading etc. Mix in something like Octane rendering for realism of 3D products, and not only do you have advertising that is implemented within the content, but you might also have something that is realistic enough to believe it.

 ## The rise of blogging